Enterprise Applications, Information, Web

 • Optimized complex SQL writing

-• Modeling for RDMS and OO Class libraries (Java/PHP).
+• Modelling for RDMS and OO Class libraries (Java/PHP).

 • Distribution design and implementation among distributed platforms.